Contact Us

 Doctors are urged to report cases of E. coli poisoning to the Centers for Disease Control and Prevention (CDC), who can report outbreaks and coordinate food recalls with the federal Food and Drug Administration (FDA) to halt the spread of E. coli.
 If the source of the E. coli is found, it is highly recommended that victims seek out an experienced E. coli lawyer in addition to a good doctor.
 E. coli lawyers can help establish liability on the part of restaurants and food processors who distribute tainted food to their customers, compensating victims and warning the general public about these unsanitary business practices.

 Have you suffered from E. coli-related food poisoning?
-Contact the Baltimore E. Coli attorneys at the law offices of Steven H. Heisler today.
-Steven H. Heisler represents personal injury victims of all stripes, including those whose health has been compromised by E. coli food poisoning.
+Contact the law offices of Steven H. Heisler today.
+Mr. Heisler represents personal injury victims of all types, including those whose health has been compromised by E. coli food poisoning.
 For more information, contact Steven H. Heisler for a free consultation today.